-Helen Cooke, MyPlus Students’ Club Director and Founder, shares her top tips on identifying your strengths and presenting these competencies in an interview
+Helen Cooke, MyPlus Students’ Club CEO and Founder, shares her top tips on identifying your strengths and presenting these competencies in an interview

 Whether you are putting your CV together or completing application forms, we all have the same goal – to stand out as an exceptional applicant and be invited for an interview.
 But how do you set yourself apart from other applicants and ensure you catch the eye of the recruiter – for all the right reasons?

 Stand Out From The Crowd